11.18.2018 < BACK TO PRESS RELEASES

 HF Statement on Today’s Island-wide Blackout in Puerto Rico

-April 18, 2018 (New York, NY) – Hispanic Federation’s President José Calderón has released the following statement regarding today’s island-wide blackout in Puerto Rico.
+NEW YORK, NY.
+Wednesday, April 18, 2018 – Hispanic Federation’s President José Calderón has released the following statement regarding today’s island-wide blackout in Puerto Rico.

 “Puerto Rico is yet again experiencing zero power transmission throughout the entire island.
 This is on the heels of last week’s electrical outage that affected more than 840,000 people.
 That millions of U.S. citizens are allowed to suffer repeated and massive failings of a broken electrical grid in one of the wealthiest and most developed nations in the world is an outrage.
 Because of the deplorable conditions that have not been adequately addressed in Puerto Rico, the United States can now claim the distinction of having the second longest blackout in world history.
 Tens of thousands of Puerto Ricans have yet to experience the return of even normal electrical service since Hurricane Maria devastated the island seven months ago.